 According to Panigrahi, AR/VR technology, in particular, has been “showing great promise for auto manufacturers for a number of uses.
-The technology allows automotive designers and manufacturers to: conduct real-time 3D visualization and CAD for design and manufacturing; conduct faster training cycles; and enable professionals to work at drastically higher levels.
-In fact, some manufacturers report minimized errors using AR/VR through instructions overlay, remote assistance, and better planning and visualization.
-This has resulted in a more than 40 percent increase in productivity in some instances.
+The technology allows automotive designers and manufacturers to: conduct real-time 3D visualization and CAD for design and manufacturing; run faster training cycles; and enable professionals to work at drastically higher levels.
+In fact, some manufacturers report minimized errors using AR/VR through instructions overlay, remote assistance, better planning, and visualization.
+This has resulted in a more than 40% productivity increase in some instances.

 As more manufacturers look to implement AR/VR technology to address the labor issues created by COVID-19, Panigrahi stressed that operations managers should pay close attention to the technology infrastructure surrounding any AR/VR platforms they assess for use in their plants.
 “Choose a platform that is cloud-enabled,” he advised, “so that projects can truly scale when needed.
 Manufacturers are overcoming their growth limitations by leveraging cloud-based (or remote server-based) AR/VR platforms powered by distributed cloud architectures and 3D vision-based artificial intelligence.
 These cloud platforms provide the desired performance and scalability to drive innovation in the industry at speed and scale.”